hemerajs/mongo-memory/README.md

 ## Background

 Mongodb storageEngine [ephemeralForTest](https://docs.mongodb.com/v3.4/release-notes/3.2/#ephemeralfortest-storage-engine) is used.
+The connection is created by the official mongodb package.

 ## Credits

-Most code was copied from [mongo-in-memory](https://github.com/giorgio-zamparelli/mongo-in-memory)
+Most code was copied from [mongo-in-memory](https://github.com/giorgio-zamparelli/mongo-in-memory) but with significant improvements:

 ### Changes: